Aeolus Gyrocopter

 • Rev.1:

-• aesthetics improvements
+• Aesthetics improvements

 • For some unknown reasons (and totally unintended) the battery that was supposed to power the engines never get drained; the craft can fly forever

-• As I already wrote in my previous craft descriptions, the autorotation in KSP occurs very different than in real life mostly because the KSP (or Unity, idk..) physics engine completely ignores the concept of airfoil.
+• As I already wrote in my previous craft descriptions, the autorotation in KSP occurs very different than in real life mostly because the KSP (or Unity, idk..) physics engine completely ignores the concept of an airfoil.
 Therefore, in this regard, any simulation of a craft using autorotation in KSP is somewhat limited.

 swipe to switch images, tap to close